swiftlang/swift-evolution/proposals/0296-async-await.md

 We chose not to make `await` imply `try` because they are expressing different kinds of concerns: `await` is about a potential suspension point, where other code might execute in between when you make the call and it when it returns, while `try` is about control flow out of the block.

 One other motivation that has come up for making `await` imply `try` is related to task cancellation.
-If task cancellation were modeled as a thrown error, and every potential suspension point implicitly checked whether the task was cancelled, then every suspension point could throw: in such cases `await` might as well imply `try` because every `await` can potentially exit with an error.
+If task cancellation were modeled as a thrown error, and every potential suspension point implicitly checked whether the task was cancelled, then every potential suspension point could throw: in such cases `await` might as well imply `try` because every `await` can potentially exit with an error.
 Task cancellation is covered in the [Structured Concurrency](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md) proposal, and does *not* model cancellation solely as a thrown error nor does it introduce implicit cancellation checks at each potential suspension point.

 ### Launching async tasks